lsst-sitcom/rubin_exp_checker/NOTES.md

 When installing on NERSC, we opt to use NERSC's authentication system and bypass all user management systems that are in this code repo.

-On the backend, NERSC provides the sign-in user's username (as a server-side environment variable callled "uid"), so the backend (i.e. php code) can directly access this info to obtain sign-in information.
+On the back end, NERSC provides the sign-in user's user name (as a server-side environment variable called `uid`, see `getUsername` in `common.nersc.php.inc`), so the back end (i.e. php code) can directly access this variable to obtain sign-in information.
 We hence do not need to track sessions (we modified `getUIDFromSID` in `common.php.inc` to make this work).

-However, most of the database required an integer user ID.
-Hence, we map the username to user id using a 1-to-1 reversible mapping (see `username2uid` in `common.nersc.php.inc`), and use the user id throughout the database.
+However, most of the database required an integer user id.
+Hence, we map the user name to an integer id using a 1-to-1 reversible mapping (see `username2uid` in `common.nersc.php.inc`), and use the user id throughout the database.

-Becuase of this bypassing, we are not using the `seeds`, `sessions`, and `users` tables in the users database.
+Because of this bypassing strategy, we are not using the `seeds`, `sessions`, and `users` tables in the users database.
-We also do not use `login.php`, `signup.php`, and `usermanagement.php`.
+We also do not use `login.php`, `signup.php`, and `usermanagement.php` on the back end.

-On the frontend, NERSC provides the [newt API](https://newt.nersc.gov/) which allows us checking sign-in information using ajax.
-Because of this, we can get rid of our own cookie entirely.
+On the front end, NERSC provides the [newt API](https://newt.nersc.gov/), which allows us to obtain sign-in information using ajax.
+Hence, we can get rid of our own cookie entirely.
-When the sign-in information is needed on the frontend, instead of checking cookie, we directly check with newt (see `checkSessionCookie` in `assets/common.js`).
+When the sign-in information is needed on the front end, instead of checking cookie, we directly check with newt (see `checkSessionCookie` in `assets/common.js`).

-Sometimes we want to display usernames on the frontend, but since the database on teh backend only store user ids, we have to convert the ids back to usernames.
-So an inverse mapping function in javascipt can be used for this purpose (`uid2username` in `assets/common.js`).
+In many cases we want to display user names on the front end, but the databases on the back end only store user ids.
+Original code uses the `users` table to obtain user names from user ids; however, we are not using the `users` table anymore.
+So we let the back end just return user id, and implemented an inverse mapping function on the front end to convert user ids back to user names (see `uid2username` in `assets/common.js`).